The Interesting History of Quaaludes

 Why Were Quaaludes so Popular?

-During the 1950’s and 1960’s, sedatives were really popular.
+During the 1950s and 1960s, sedatives were really popular.
 The market was ready for something like Quaaludes.
-The barbiturates of the 1950’s were stigmatised as problematic.
+The barbiturates of the 1950s were stigmatized as problematic.
 Newer sedatives like Valium were introduced.
 Claims that these new drugs were different got people trusting the pharmaceutical companies again.